joelsalzman/Voting-Power/README.md

 Since each seat in Congress has the same power (geographically speaking), House and Senate utility values didn't have to change.

-## The Process
-1) Acquire and clean the data
-2) Calculate the margins in each relevant election
-3) Overlay maps of the congressional districts drawn between 1999 and 2019
-4) Merge the voting data with the geodata
-5) Calculate utility values
-6) Publish results

 ## Results
 There are eight sets of results to look at.
 I'll include a small discussion here about a few interesting results and hopefully soon have the interactive map up so that anyone who finds this page can explore the data themselves.
 For now, hang tight.

 ## Credits
 The first incarnation of this project was done in Spring 2019 as part of GEOG 176C at UCSB as a group project between Juan Miranda, Owen Karlenzig, and myself.
 The shapefiles were supplied by the STKO Lab at UCSB, led by Krysztof Janowicz (who was also the instructor for that class).
-I used a number of open source Python libraries (especially geopandas), including a shapely version of ST_MakeValid created by ftwillms. [https://github.com/ftwillms/makevalid]
+I used a number of open source Python libraries (especially geopandas), including a [shapely version of ST_MakeValid](https://github.com/ftwillms/makevalid).

 The project you see here was done entirely by myself, save for two shapefiles (CGDs 115 and 116) provided by the STKO Lab.
 The voting data come from the MIT Election Lab and the other CGD shapefiles come directly from USGS.